thinkloop/memoizerific/README.md

 ## Benchmarks

-This library is intended for real-world use-cases, and is therefore benchmarked against other libraries using large, complex, real-world data.
+This library is intended for real-world use-cases, and is therefore benchmarked using large, complex, real-world data.
 There are enough fibonacci solvers out there.
 Example arguments look like this:
 ```javascript